mwesten/Plugin-Tweets/README.md

 Tweets sidebar plugin for Statamic

 # Installation
-## Copy the files to their destination
+## Clone or Copy the files to their destination
-Download or clone this project on your system.
+Clone this project on your system:

+    cd webfolder/_add-ons
+    git clone git://github.com/mwesten/Plugin-Tweets.git tweets

-Add the contents of the folder to the `_add-ons/tweets` folder.
+Or download the project and add the contents of archive to the `_add-ons/tweets` folder.

 ## Configure twitter
 Make sure you set the `twitter_name:` to your twitter name in the `_config/globals.yaml`